-The Penticton Fire Department is a composite department including 37 career members and 41 auxiliary members providing a range of emergency and non-emergency services.
+The Penticton Fire Department is a composite department including 37 career members and up to 40 auxiliary members providing a range of emergency and non-emergency services.

 Our team attends to the public's safety, which can include responding to structure fires, grass and urban/interface fires and other emergency incidents such as flooding and natural gas pipeline breaks.

 Career firefighters respond to all calls including medical emergencies, motor vehicle accidents and fire alarm activations.
 They are trained to high technical standards, including rescue techniques for confined spaces, high angles, and water and ice rescue.